 Cited legal and guidance references.

 In the Energy Efficiency Directive, "action plan" can point to different records.
-For enterprises, the specific Article 11 Action Plan is tied to energy audits: an enterprise above the audit threshold and without an energy management system must build a concrete and feasible plan from audit recommendations, submit it to management, and publish the plan and recommendation implementation rate subject to confidentiality rules.
-For Member States, older National Energy Efficiency Action Plans covered 2020-era reporting, while planning and reporting after 2020 is handled through National Energy and Climate Plans and related bi-annual reports.
+For enterprises, the belongs to the audit route: an enterprise with average annual energy consumption higher than 10 TJ over the previous three years and no energy management system must draw up a concrete and feasible plan from audit recommendations, submit it to management, and publish the plan and recommendation implementation rate subject to confidentiality rules.
+Article 11 requires submission, not a particular approval decision, and does not set a separate EU deadline for management submission.
+Commission guidance says the plan and updated implementation rate should be published annually while the Article 11(2) obligation continues.
+For Member States, older National Energy Efficiency Action Plans covered 2020-era reporting, while National Energy and Climate Plans and related biennial reports handle planning and reporting after 2020.

 Start by identifying the planning layer.
 Article 11 is the enterprise layer: it applies to energy management systems and energy audits for enterprises whose average annual energy consumption crosses the Directive's thresholds over the previous three years.
 The action-plan duty arises for the audit route, not as a freestanding sustainability roadmap.